 The student course evaluation has been run as live Menti.com anonymous quiz with the course responsible running the questions.
-This way it was possible to achieve very high rate of response (75% to 100%).
+This way it was possible to achieve very high rate of response (90% to 100%).

-The LEQ however did only have a response rate of 52% (12 out of 23).
+The LEQ however did only have a response rate of 40% (4 out of 10).

-As a note, the students composed of some coming from programmes in HPU, some internationally and others on exchange program.
-This meant that their awareness and engagement in similar activities before joining this program could be different.
+As a note, the students composed of some coming from bachelor programmes in HPU, some internationally and one student from exchange program.
+This meant that their awareness and engagement in similar activities before joining this program were different.